-THREAT ASSESSMENT TEAMS
+THREAT ASSESSMENT AND SAFE AND SUPPORTIVE SCHOOL TEAMS

 The school board must establish a threat assessment and safe and supportive school team to serve at each campus.
 The members of the team must receive training.
-Each team must conduct threat assessments for individuals who make threats of violence or exhibit harmful, threatening. or violent behavior.
-Data must be gathered and analyzed to determine the level of risk and appropriate intervention for each student, including referring a student for mental health assessment and implementing an escalation procedure.
-Threat assessment teams must report the following to TEA:
+Each team must conduct threat assessments for individuals who make threats of violence or exhibit harmful, threatening, or violent behavior.
+Data must be

-- Number and description of threats reported to the team - Outcome of each assessment made by the team, including - Any disciplinary action taken, including a change in school placement - Any action taken by law enforcement
+- The occupation of each member of the team - Number and description of threats reported to the team - Outcome of each assessment made by the team, including - Any disciplinary action taken, including a change in school placement - · Any action taken by law enforcement